 In addition to the ears, nose, nasopharynx, and paranasal sinuses, the teeth, tongue, tonsils, hypopharynx, larynx, salivary glands, and temporomandibular joint are examined; pain and discomfort may be referred from them to the ears.
 It is important to examine cranial nerve function (see How to Assess the Cranial Nerves (See also Neuro-ophthalmologic and Cranial Nerve Disorders and Introduction to the Neurologic Examination.)
 Smell, a function of the 1st (olfactory) cranial nerve, is usually evaluated only... read more (see table Cranial Nerves Cranial Nerves ) and to perform tests of hearing Physical examination Worldwide, about half a billion people (almost 8% of the world's population) have hearing loss ( 1).
 More than 10% of people in the US have some degree of hearing loss that compromises their... read more and of the vestibular apparatus.
-The patient is also examined for nystagmus (a rhythmic movement of the eyes—see Nystagmus).
+The patient is also examined for nystagmus (a rhythmic movement of the eyes).